 Reaching the Unchurched: Avoid These 5 Phrases

 Every Sunday night, I hang out with a group of 8- and 9-year-old girls.
-Even though I know these girls well and don’t consider myself “old” yet, I’m often confused by slang terms they use.
+Even though I know them well and don’t consider myself “old” yet, I’m often confused by slang terms they use.
 So here I am, age 28, feeling anything but relevant to the younger generation.

 - Join Us For Worship